Valentyn1402/Robotics-Computational_Intelligence/README.md

 # Installing ROS
 [//]: # "!!!
 ROS only works on Ubuntu Focal"
 !!!
 Important ROS Noetic work only on Ubuntu 20.04 Focal Fossa !!!
-1. Install ROS on your machine following tutorial: http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment
+1. Install ROS on your machine following tutorial: http://wiki.ros.org/Installation/Ubuntu
+2. Each new terminal requires following command for ros to work: "source /opt/ros/noetic/setup.bash" for convinience setup the bash with following command:
+"echo "source /opt/ros/noetic/setup.bash" >> ~/.bashrc"

 # Using ClickUp for Workflow Management
 -> Coming soon